-For a detailed list of eligible and ineligible expenses, please see the CONEXIS website at uc.conexisfsa.com; select "Health FSA" under "Plan Rules."
+For a detailed list of eligible and ineligible expenses, please see the WageWorks website at wageworks.com/ucfsa; select "Health FSA" under "Plan Rules."

-CONEXIS's acceptance of an expense doesn't assure IRS approval of the expense.
+WageWorks's acceptance of an expense doesn't assure IRS approval of the expense.
 It's your responsibility to make sure that any expenses you submit are eligible under the IRS rules.